"Save one life and you’re a hero.

 To report another problem, please contact emily.newell@marquette.edu.

-The Marquette University Nurse-Midwifery Program (NMP) is designed to prepare scholarly, clinically specialized nurses who will function at an advanced level of practice as nurse- midwives.
-Graduates will be prepared for independent management of newborns and women and persons during the antepartum, intrapartum, and postpartum periods, and for primary care throughout the life span.
+The Marquette University Nurse-Midwifery Program (NMP) is designed to prepare scholarly, clinically specialized nurses who will function at an advanced level of practice as Nurse-Midwives.
+Graduates will be prepared for independent management of newborns and persons during the antepartum, intrapartum, and postpartum periods, as well as primary and gynecologic care.
 Nurse-midwifery practice occurs within the context of an interdependent collaborative health care system.
 The Marquette NMP is a hybrid-online program that combines the best of both campus and online learning.
 Living within driving distance of the Marquette campus located in Milwaukee, WI is required, although a variety of clinical placements are available throughout the state of Wisconsin, with some in Northern Illinois for students who live in that area.

-Upon successful completion of the program, demonstrating all the professional core competencies, the graduate will be academically eligible to take the national certification examination of the American Midwifery Certification Board (AMCB) [849 International Drive, Suite 120, Linthicum, MD 21090, Tel: (866) 366-9632].
-In 2021, there were 25 enrolled (new and continuing) midwifery students.
-In 2021, there were 6 full time students who graduated from the Marquette University, College of Nursing Midwifery Program.
-The AMCB pass rate for the 2021 graduating class was 100%.
+Upon successful completion of the program, demonstrating all the professional core competencies, the graduate will be academically eligible to take the national certification examination of the American Midwifery Certification Board (AMCB) [8825 Stanford Blvd, Suite 150, Columbia, MD 21045, Tel: (410) 694-9424].
+In 2022, there were 29 students enrolled.
+In 2022, there were 9 students who graduated from the Marquette University, College of Nursing Midwifery Program.
+Marquette’s AMCB certification rate goal is 85%.
+The AMCB certification rate for the 2022 graduating class was 100%.
 AMCB Annual Reports are available online.

 MSN Graduate Program Outcomes and Performance Indicators